claude-agent-cr v0.6.0

 • Tool Use: Access to Claude's built-in tools (Bash, File Edit, etc.) and support for custom tools.

-• SDK MCP Servers: In-process MCP servers with custom tools via control protocol (same as official SDKs).
+• SDK MCP Servers: In-process MCP servers with custom tools via control protocol (same architecture as official SDKs).

 • External MCP Servers: Connect to external MCP servers (stdio, HTTP, SSE transports).